rhuebner76/little-aspnetcore-book/chapters/05-add-more-features/add-todo-items.md

 </div>
 ```

 To keep things separate and organized, you'll create the form as a **partial view**.
-A partial view is a small piece of a larger view that lives in a separate file.
+A partial view is a small, reusable piece of a larger view that lives in a separate file.

 Create an `AddItemPartial.cshtml` view: